Sustainable Peat Moss

 A peat bog must be prepared for harvest.
 First it is drained of near-surface water and cleared of all surface vegetation.
 Then it is harrowed to a depth of 3 to 4 inches to expose the top layer of peat to the sun and wind.
 Once dried, the peat is vacuumed with harvesting machinery.
 A vacuum harvester can harvest an average of 100 acres per day.

 Once harvested, peat is stored in large piles, or stacks, adjacent to the bog area before it is transported to a processing facility.
-For a typical peat bog, the more valuable professional-grade peat is found near the surface.
+For a typical peat bog, the more valuable profession-grade peat is found near the surface.
 As the harvest depth increases during the life of the bog, the volume of older, more decomposed, retail-grade peat increases.
 The harvest from a new bog is typically 75% professional-grade peat and 25% retail-grade peat.